Track Newborn Charges and Delay Billing the Family

 Add the new insurance information to the patient’s policies.
 For the “Start Date”, enter the policy’s effective date.

-Expire the “Newborn” insurance by entering an end date before the patient’s DOB.
+Expire the Newborn insurance by entering an end date before the patient’s date of birth.

-In the patient’s Billing History, select an encounter that needs a new claim.
+In the patient’s Billing History, select each encounter that needs a new claim and click “Edit Charges”.

 Update Responsible Party and Personal Amount Due